Mastodon Mastodon Mastodon Mastodon

 return execute_query(query, (user_id,))

-• Avoid using unsafe modules like pickle, which can execute arbitrary code during deserialization.
+• Avoid unsafe modules like pickle for untrusted input because deserialization can execute arbitrary code.

-• Prefer secure alternatives, such as the json module, which only works with simple data types.
+• Prefer safer formats such as json for simple data structures.

 Example of vulnerable code using the pickle module: